TayThorian/MasterBookVault/README.md

 ## TSR
 - TSR1071 - Rules Cyclopedia
 - TSR2173 - Monstrous Compendium Annual - Volume Four
+- TSR9549 - College of Wizardry
+- TSR11326 - The Vortex of Madness and other Planer Perils
+- TSR11361 - Warriors of Heaven
+- TSR11431 - Guide to Hell
+- TSR9293 - The Magic Encyclopedia Volume One
+- TSR9421 - The Magic Encyclopedia Volume Two
 - TSR9431 - ALQ2 - Assassin Mountain
 - TSR9432 - ALQ3 - A Dozen And One Adventures
 - TSR9433 - ALQ4 - Secrets of the Lamp